 There will be a midterm (30%) and a final (40%) which will together account for 70% of the grade.
-Both will be online exams.
 There will be also three programming projects (in the language of your choice) for the other 30%.
-Late submissions will be accepted with a 10% prorated penalty for each week late up to a limit of two weeks except for the final project.
+Late submissions will be accepted with a 10% pro-rated penalty for each week late except for the final project.